 You can improve your listening skills by watching TV shows.
 Besides, expanding your vocabulary can give you a deeper understanding of Japan’s culture, history, and customs.

 This enjoyable and achievable task will probably motivate you to take it on.
-Studying Japanese has become much more enjoyable and convenient.
+Studying Japanese has become much more satisfying and convenient.

 These are just a few TV shows to learn Japanese.
 The above can be a good starting point for improving your language skills and enjoying yourself simultaneously.

 You can learn the language and Japanese lifestyle through television shows.
-So go on and start this quest to learn Japan’s language and culture.
+So, start this quest to discover Japan’s language and culture.

 Do you have any suggestions for Japanese TV series that have been missed?
-Let me know in the comments what you think.
+Let me know what you think in the comments.